Three cases considering gender-critical beliefs have established two important points for employers.

 - removing the current requirement for applicants to provide medical evidence of their diagnosis of gender dysphoria;

 - introducing a minimum three-month period of reflection between applying for a Gender Recognition Certificate and confirming the application.
-This means that the applicant must have lived in their acquired gender for a minimum of six months before a certificate is granted;
+This means the applicant must have lived in their acquired gender for a minimum of six months before a certificate is granted;

-- retaining the position that a false statutory declaration is a criminal offence and introducing a new offence of false application – each with a potential punishment of up to two years’ imprisonment
+- retaining the position that a false statutory declaration is a criminal offence and introducing a new offence of false application – each with a potential punishment of up to two years’ imprisonment;

 - reducing the minimum age of application from 18 to 16.